 Female fruit flies lay their eggs on the surface of overripe, rotting, or decomposing fruit, as well as inside it.

 Prepare to be disgusted if you think that’s gross.

-At any given time, a female fruit fly can lay up to 500 eggs!
+A female fruit fly can lay up to 500 eggs at any given time!

 As a result, it’s critical to take action as soon as you notice the first fruit fly.
 After hatching, the larvae feed on their surroundings for a few days before maturing into fully developed adults.
 Fruit flies have a relatively short life cycle.

-They can mate just two days after becoming adults which means your cleanup clock starts right away.
+They can mate just two days after becoming adults, so your cleanup clock starts immediately.

 What is the best way to get rid of fruit flies?

 The first step is to determine where the flies are coming from.
 Throw any food items and clean the area if they’re hanging near them.
 To disinfect the area, you can use any form of cleanser.
 In other circumstances, removing the fruit flies’ “nest” is enough to drive them away.